recursiveai/kantan/README.md

 }
 ```

-Then check how to use kantan in from commandline.
+Then check how to use kantan from commandline.

 ```
 $ kantan -h